Mission Statement of the Interfaith Council

 Holiday Meals Program November/December

-Only $25 helps us offer a holiday meal to an entire family – a turkey or ham, stuffing, vegetables, bread and dessert.
-Over the holiday season, please consider sharing a holiday meal with someone who might not otherwise get one by participating in our Holiday Coupon campaign.
-It’s simple.
-Look for coupons in October/November in your church bulletin.
+A gift of only $30 helps us offer a holiday meal to an entire family – a turkey or ham, stuffing, vegetables, bread and dessert.
+Over the holiday season, please consider sharing a holiday meal with someone who might not otherwise get one by participating in our ‘Holiday Meals’ campaign.

 Annual CROP Hunger Walk